Piyu-Pika/my_notes_app/README.md

 - 📊 Staggered grid view for dynamic note display
 - 🖌️ Color filter for easy note browsing
 - 📱 Responsive design for various screen sizes
+- 🔑 Reset PIN feature for locked notes
+- 🔄 Automatic app update checks using Firebase Remote Config

+## 🔐 Security Features
+- **Locked Notes**: Secure your sensitive notes with a 4-digit PIN
+- **PIN Reset**: Easily reset your PIN if forgotten, with email verification for added security
+- **Auto-lock**: Locked notes are automatically hidden from the main view

+## 🔄 App Updates
+- Now you can check for updates using Firebase Remote Config
+- Seamless update process with in-app prompts
+- Ensures users always have the latest features and security improvements
+- you can the latest version form the github

 ## 🤖 AI Features
 - **AI Title Generator**: Automatically generate catchy and relevant titles for your notes using Google Gemini AI